NAME: Dre’Mont Jones

 Ball Get Off: First step is elite.
 Possesses rare explosiveness and burst that overwhelms his adversaries.
 Also does a good job of keying on the snap count throughout games.

 Hand Usage: Very versed with his hands in terms of pass rushing.
-Strikes are fluid and methodical and flashes the utilization of counter punches.
+Strikes are fluid and methodical and flashes some impressive counter moves.
 Also makes a concerted effort to keep his chest clean with his hands.
 Run fits are adequate.
 Uses his length and quick punch to create leverage.
 However, hand placement is poor at times.
 Needs to win the hand battle on a more consistent basis.
 Stack and shed technique could be cleaner as well.

 Pad Level and Flexibility: Has a bad habit of popping out of his stance.
 Pad level is often high and hips seem stiff.
 Doesn’t look comfortable when squating down to maintain his position.
 With that being said, the combine (mainly the agilities) will be big for his evaluation.
 Does not do well against double teams because of insufficient pad level but does use his length to create separation.